 Testing the speakers

 To test the HDL300 system's speakers, follow the steps in the Room Managers feature overview article.
-For additional testing or debugging of the speakers, the follow the steps in our How can I test my HDL300 system's speakers and micrphone? article.
+For additional testing or debugging of the speakers, see the steps in our How can I test my HDL300 system's speakers and microphone? article.

 Testing the microphone